 quadrupole mass distribution.
 Generally, the amount of gravitational waves given off is pos- itively correlated with the system’s mass and its speed of motion.
-Changes in space-time produced by a moving mass are not felt in the distance at once, but they propagate at the speed of light.
-[8]
+Changes in space-time produced by a moving mass are not felt in the distance at once, but they propagate at the speed of light [8].

 Gravitational waves are transverse waves, the same as electromagnetic waves, but they are waves of changes in tensors (quadrupole distortions of space-time) which result in ex- pansions and contractions in lengths in certain directions.
 Unlike the horizontal and vertical polarizations of electromagnetic waves, those of gravitational waves are “plus” and “cross”.
 However, gravitational waves do share lots of similarities with electromagnetic waves.
 They have frequencies and wavelengths, whose relationship is given by: λf = c, where λ is the wavelength, f is the frequency, and c is the speed of light.
-They are able to carry energy, momentum, and angular momentum away from the source.
-[8] The strain amplitude can be derived from Einstein’s quadrupole formula, and it is inversely proportional to the distance from the mass center.
-[5, 6] It can also be measured by ratio of the change in length to the original length h = ∆L/L.
+They are able to carry energy, momentum, and angular momentum away from the source [8].
+The strain amplitude can be derived from Einstein’s quadrupole formula, and it is inversely proportional to the distance from the mass center [5, 6].
+It can also be measured by ratio of the change in length to the original length h = ∆L/L.

 Gravitational waves have various sources, but there are mainly four categories: stochastic background, bursts from gravitational collapse, pulsars, and binary systems.
 Binary systems refer to those that consist of two bodies rotating around each other.
 Whether or not the two stars collide, gravitational waves will be generated.
 The detection made on September 14,

-2015 is the collision of two black holes, which is called compact binary coalescence—“chirp”.
-September 2016 3
+2015 is the collision of two black holes, which is called compact binary coalescence—“chirp” September 2016 3

-[7] More details are given by a paper on gravitational waves in section three, in which the author adresses their sources.
-[8].
+[7].
+More details are given by a paper on gravitational waves in section three, in which the author adresses their sources [8].

 B. Introduction to LIGO

 Distortions in space-time are almost impossible to measure directly, for if you use a meter stick, the meter stick, itself, will expand and contract with changing space-time.
-Fortunately, light remains the same speed despite any deformation of space-time, which sets the basis for the LIGO detectors.
-[10]
+Fortunately, light remains the same speed despite any deformation of space-time, which sets the basis for the LIGO detectors [10].

 The detector of LIGO—Michelson Interferometer—was invented by Albert Abraham Michelson.
 The Micelson Interferometers were first applied in the famous Michelson-Morley experiment [11].
 Its function is for optical interferometry.
 With a beam splitter, a light source is split into two arms, and each of the new beams is reflected back and combined again.
 The result of such combination leads to optical interference—either constructive or destructive–depending on the changes in the length of the arms.
-Therefore, the photo detector could sense the variation in the arm lengths.
-[10]
+Therefore, the photo detector could sense the variation in the arm lengths [10].

 The interferometer in LIGO consists of two vacuum arms of equal length—4 kilometers long, forming an L shape.
 There is a laser light source and a photodetector at the corner of the L, as well as a beam splitter.
 At each end and in the middle of the arms are four freely-hanging mirrors which reflect the laser beam, and the two beams are combined into one at the beam splitter.
 Those mirrors in the middle are used to increase the distance that light beams travel, and as a result, the actual effective length is increased from 4km to 1120 km, greatly enhancing LIGO’s sensitivity.
-If the arm length were to change, the two light beams that were originally in phase would be out of phase, creating destructive interference, which allows the photodetector to sense the infinitesimal change in the length of the arms.
-[10, 12]
+If the arm length were to change, the two light beams that were originally in phase would be out of phase, creating destructive interference, which allows the photodetector to sense the infinitesimal change in the length of the arms [10, 12].